ZengFLab/HMAP/README.md

 [HERE](./example)

 ## Metacell calling
-HMAP also provides the supervised model, allowing the computation of global and local embeddings under the supervision of given metacells.
+HMAP also provides the supervised mode, allowing the computation of global and local embeddings under the supervision of given metacells.
 For calling metacells, users can refer to [SURE](https://github.com/ZengFLab/SUREv2).

 ## Installation
 1. Download HMAP and enter the directory